Home » Blog » Asia » Philippines » Ultimate Travel Guide to Banaue & Batad Rice Terraces: Stay, Eat, See

 Mind you, the trek in itself is an adventure.
 You will pass up and down uneven steps.
 You'll balance yourself through the narrow rice terraces and the muddy path.

-One cool part of the trek is that you get to stop and have drink of fresh coconut on one of the few little huts on the way.
+One cool part of the trek is that you get to stop and have a fresh coconut at one of the few little huts on the way.

 The Tappiya Falls are 230 ft high and more or less a 1-hour walk from Ramon's Native Homestay where you can sleep the Ifugao way in traditional huts.